wp-plugins/squirrly-seo/readme.txt

 <strong>You can read reviews from Internet Marketing experts on http://www.squirrly.co/reviews</strong>

+Over 500,000 Downloads.
+Our startup consists of 7 content marketing professionals dedicated to making Squirrly an amazing piece of software and writing great training materials to help you be successful and stay successful.

 Over 100 Content Marketing Experts have reviewed our wordpress SEO plugin and loved it.

+Over 600 students to our $147 Content Marketing Training on Udemy.
+Part of that training you'll be receiving for free when signing up for this wordpress seo plugin.

++285% increase in traffic to over 16,500 survey participants.

 More than helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.